-Donald Trump Donor Who Funded Capitol Rioters Spoke Of ‘Armed Conflict’ In 2019, Report Says
+Donald Trump Donor Who Funded Capitol Rioters Spoke Of 'Armed Conflict' In 2019, Report Says

 "This is what we do, who we are.
 Live for nothing, or die for something," the account tweeted.

 Elsewhere, Cunningham-Cook noted that Mercer used her book to accuse progressives of campaigning against American institutions at the behest of Italian Marxist philosopher Antonio Gramsci.
-He also said that her work is rife with “incendiary rhetoric” and includes attacks on the mainstream media, Antifa, and drug use.
+He added that her work is rife with "incendiary rhetoric" and includes attacks on the mainstream media, Antifa, and drug use.

 Mercer and her family were some of the most prominent donors to Donald Trump's 2016 campaign.
 In particular, they allegedly spent over $22 million to support the former president and his allies.
 Although they spent less on his 2020 campaign, they collectively funneled over $1.8 million into GOP election efforts.

-According to The Intercept, the delay in the release of non-profit financial information and the ability to hide dark money donations means that it will likely be “several years” before the public is aware of how much Mercer’s family spent on influencing the 2020 election.
+According to The Intercept, the delay in the release of non-profit financial information and the ability to hide dark money donations mean that it will likely be "several years" before the public is aware of how much Mercer's family spent on influencing the 2020 election.

 As The Inquisitr reported, Mercer backed the Make America 1 Super PAC and was also part of Trump's Executive Transition Team following his 2016 victory.